 Encrypted vs Open Cities: A Side-by-Side Reality Check

 Police departments claim encryption is necessary for public safety.
-But what happens when you compare similar cities—one encrypted, one open—facing identical challenges?
-The results speak for themselves.
-This is not theory.
-This is documented reality.
+When you compare similar cities facing identical challenges—one encrypted, one open—the documented record says otherwise.

-These are not hypothetical scenarios.
-These are real cities, facing real emergencies, with dramatically different outcomes based on one policy choice: whether the public could hear police communications.
+These are real cities that faced real emergencies.
+Their outcomes differed based on one policy choice: whether the public could hear police communications.

 Comparison 1: Highland Park vs Chicago